Gracerosen/Video.conferencing/README.md

 # Video.conferencing
 Live video streaming project

-Mesibo Conferencing Demos
-This repository contains the source code for the mesibo conferencing demos.
+This repository contains source code conferencing.
 There are two demos in two different folders.
 Refer to README.md file in each folder to learn about that demo.

 Basic Demo - web/basic-demo
-This is a basic demo.
-It is recommended that you first look at the basic demo to familiarize yourself with API before diving into live-demo.
+This is a basic demo. familiarize yourself with API before diving into live-demo.

 Full Demo - android/java
-This folder contains the source code for the mesibo sample conferencing app for Android.
-This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your own app.
+This folder contains source code for sample conferencing app for Android. a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your own app.

 Full Demo - ios
-This folder contains the source code for the mesibo sample conferencing app for iOS.
-This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your own app.
+This folder contains the source code for sample conferencing app for iOS. a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your own app.

 Full Demo - web/live-demo
-This folder contains the source code for the mesibo sample conferencing app hosted at https://mesibo.com/livedemo, This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your website.
+This folder contains the source code for sample conferencing app hosted at https://.com/livedemo, a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your website.

 Features:
 Group Voice and Video Call with unlimited members